HuangRunHua/wwdc23-code-notes/struct-initial-macro/README.md

 # Use Swift macros to initialize a structure

-In Swift 5.9 Apple are introducing **Swift macros**.
-Swift macros allow you to generate that repetitive code at compile time, making your app's codebases more expressive and easier to read.
-In the WWDC video released by Apple on Tuesday: Write Swift Macros, Alex walks us through creating a simple Swift macro step by step.
-If you haven't seen the video, I highly recommend that you do so before coming back and reading this article.
+In Swift 5.9, Apple is introducing **Swift macros**, which facilitate the generation of repetitive code during compilation.
+This enhancement enhances the expressiveness and readability of your app's codebases.
+In the WWDC video unveiled by Apple on Tuesday, titled [Write Swift Macros](https://developer.apple.com/wwdc23/10166), Alex guides us meticulously through the process of creating a straightforward Swift macro.
+Prior to delving into this article, I highly recommend watching the aforementioned video for a comprehensive understanding.

-In this article, I will give a different example to let you know more about Swift macros and how to use Xcode to better write your own Swift macros.
+Within this article, I will present an alternative example to further acquaint you with Swift macros and illustrate how you can leverage Xcode to optimize the development of your own Swift macros.

 ## Example

-We know that when declaring a structure in swift, the structure can be initialized or not initialized.
-Therefore, in this article, we will create a Swift macro named `StructInit`.
-By using the keyword `@StructInit`, the compiler can automatically generate the operation of initializing a structure for you.
+It is evident that in Swift, when declaring a structure, one can choose to either explicitly initialize it or leave it uninitialized.
+Consequently, in this discourse, we shall conceive a Swift macro christened as `StructInit`.
+With the utilization of the `@StructInit` keyword, the compiler seamlessly engenders the process of structure initialization on your behalf.

 ```swift
 @StructInit